anontechnology/documentation/docs/api/datapoints.md

 |400|Encoded key provided is invalid|The private decryption key provided is not correct.|
 |403|Forbidden|Your application does not have access to the attribute of the data point you are trying to read.|
 |404|User Data Not Found|There is no data point in the system with the specified ID.|

+## DELETE /entities/{entityId}/attributes/{attributeKey}
+Deletes attributes for the given entity and attribute

+Identical to [DELETE /users/{userId}/attributes/{attributeKey}](#delete-usersuseridattributesattributekey), but deletes data for entities rather than users.

+## DELETE /entities/{entityId}/data
+Stores attributes for the given entity

+Identical to [DELETE /users/{userId}/data](#delete-usersuseriddata), but deletes data for entities rather than users.

 ## DELETE /users/{userId}/attributes/{attributeKey}
 Deletes attributes for the given user and attribute